-Calculations are made in this schedule for the annual Lease Rentals and resulting estimated debt service tax rates based on the amortization schedule found on page B-5.
-The Lease Rental payments for the Bonds are payable from unlimited ad valorem property taxes to be levied against all taxable property within the School Corporation, including the net assessed value for all tax increment finance districts.
-No growth in assessed value from the 2018 certified net assessed value is assumed in the calculation of the estimated debt service tax rates.
+Calculations were made in this schedule for the annual Lease Rentals and resulting estimated debt service tax rates based upon the amortization schedule found on page B-5.
+No growth in assessed value from the 2019 certified net assessed value was assumed in the calculation of the estimated debt service tax rates.